Self-dualities and Galois symmetries in Feynman integrals: Conclusions

 Clearly, self-duality and Galois symmetries give only non-trivial relations in sectors with two or more master integrals and therefore only affect more complicated Feynman integrals.
 This might be an explanation why these symmetries have not been noticed up to now.
 In this paper we presented strong evidence for the ubiquity of self-duality and Galois symmetries in Feynman integrals.
-It would be interesting to understand the exact conditions under which these symmetries can be realised.
+It would be interesting to understand the exact conditions under which these symmetries can be realised, and to which extent they are unique.
 This is left for future work.